 Does Walmart Price Match Amazon Items?

 Yep!
-With some restrictions, Walmart will honor a price match if you find a lower price at other online or big box stores, including Amazon, Sears.com and Target.com.
+With some restrictions, Walmart will honor a price match if you find a lower price at other online or big box stores, including Amazon, Sears and Target.
 To get the price match, you must contact Walmart.com Customer Care before placing your order, and the products must be in stock and identical in size, model, quantity, brand and color.
-This is especially a good approach during big sale events like Prime Day and Cyber Monday.
-Shopping strategy definitely pays off!
+Having a shopping strategy definitely pays off!

 The Bottom Line on Shopping on Amazon vs. Walmart